 Angela Yoonjeong McClean

-My broad research interests include international migration, forced migration, transnational and global sociology, law and society, social movements, and Asian/Asian-American Studies.
+My broad research interests include international and forced migration, political sociology, law and society, transnational and global sociology, social movements, and Asian/Asian-American Studies.

-In my dissertation and book project, I study state and societal responses to asylum claims and refugee inflows, focusing particularly on South Korea, a rich Asian democracy that is part of the "Global North" but hosts an exceptionally low number of refugees in its territory relative to its Western counterparts.
-In complicating the traditional narratives that elusively point to the “exclusionary national identity” as the source of Korea’s restrictiveness towards refugees, I show how the Korean bureaucratic and judicial agencies adjudicating asylum claims make it nearly impossible for asylum-seekers to win their cases.
+In my dissertation and book project, I study state and societal responses to asylum claims and refugee inflows, focusing particularly on South Korea, a rich Asian democracy that is part of the "Global North" but recognizes an exceptionally small number of refugees relative to its Western counterparts.
+In complicating the traditional narratives that elusively point to the "exclusionary national identity" as the source of Korea’s restrictiveness towards refugees, I show how the Korean bureaucratic and judicial agencies adjudicating asylum claims make it nearly impossible for asylum-seekers to win their cases.

 Please email me at email@example.com if you have any questions.